openvstorage/docker-tools/hyperconverged/README.md

 ```
 ./ovscluster.sh join ovshc2 10.250.0.2/16
 ```
-This will give you a bash shell inside the first running container/node.
+This will give you a bash shell inside the second running container/node.
 Do not exit this, as this will remove the setup!

 From a browser, access **https://\<IP_OF_THE_FIRST_HOST\>** to open the GUI.
 Created vpools will be available on /mnt/ovs/\<vpool_name\> on the hosts (outside the container).